srl-ethz/hydra-documentation/docs/source/maintenance/parking.rst

 .. admonition:: Changes

-   Enter the coordinates you noted down in the line with the comment "Move in slower" OOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOO
+   Enter the coordinates you noted down in the line with the comment "Move in slower".
+Make the coordinates in "Move in quickly" and the "move out quickly" the X-coordinate you noted down, and the Y-coordinate you noted down minus 40.
+Make the "Move in front of parking spot to avoid collision" coordinates the X-coordinate you noted down, and the Y-coordinate you noted down minus 70.
+Make the "Move out slowly" coordinates the X-coordinate you noted down, and the Y-coordinate you noted down minus 20.

 tpre.g
 ^^^^^^^^